 - In the event of any of the parties fails to adhere to the terms of the escrow agreement, it will be easier to settle the escrow than it would be if both the parties are directly transacting with each other.

 - Helps protect the interest of both parties;

 - Ensures that the funds, assets are kept safe till the time the transaction is not settled.

 Who Manages It?

 This can be used under various arrangements.
 It helps to protect the interest of all the parties involved in the agreement.
 It is not only used to hold funds, but there can also be a financial asset or any other security.
 It reduces the transaction risk and provides fair treatment to all the parties involved.

 This has been a guide to What is the Escrow Account & its Meaning.
-Here we discuss how does it works, why we need and who manages escrow account.
+Here we discuss how it does works, why we need, and who manages escrow account.
 You can learn more about from the following articles-